Varun608-del/key_words/README.md

 * **PRIVATE IP**
   An IP address used within a private network that is not routable on the internet.
 It is used to identify devices within a local network.

+# 8.HYPERVISER
+A hypervisor is a type of virtualization software that allows multiple virtual machines (VMs) to run on a single physical host.
+It provides an abstraction layer between the hardware and the virtual machines, enabling efficient resource allocation and management.

+**TYPES OF HYPERVISOR**
+1. Type 1 Hypervisor (Bare-Metal):Runs directly on the physical hardware of the host machine.
+It does not require an underlying operating system.
+2. Type 2 Hypervisor (Hosted): Runs on top of a conventional operating system (the host OS) and relies on the host OS for hardware access.

+# 9.VIRTUAL MACHINE->
+A virtual machine (VM) is a software-based emulation of a physical computer.
+It runs an operating system and applications just like a physical computer but does so within a virtualized environment created by a hypervisor.

+# 10.GENERAL DATA PROTECTION REGULATION->
+It is a comprehensive data protection law in the European Union (EU).
+It sets out to protect the privacy and personal data of individuals within the EU and the European Economic Area (EEA).